herboratory/scraparazzie/README.md

 - Readme.md revision

 1.2.4:
-- Fixed a very important bug

-1.2.5:
 - Fixed important bug

+1.2.5
+- Fixed important bug

 1.2.6
 - improvement for better search experience

+1.2.7
+- Fixed the bug that is unable to load data
+- Fixed the bug in query feature
+- Update README.md with searching tips